-A timely warning to the campus community is distributed regarding any of the above listed crimes (see Reportable Offenses under the Clery Act) which are deemed to represent a threat to the students and employees, and which are reported to campus officials or to local police agencies.
+A timely warning to SIU's community is distributed regarding any reportable offenses listed under the CleryACT (see Reportable Offenses under the Clery Act) which are deemed to represent a threat to the students and employees, and which are reported to campus officials or to local police agencies.
 The campus crime alert is issued in a manner that is timely and will aid in the prevention of similar crimes.
-The manner of dissemination to alert the campus community may include one or more of the following methods: e-mail, voice mail, and text messages.
-In addition, the CSC or other campus officials will post relevant warnings, updates and advisories on the appropriate school Website (www.sanignaciouniversity.edu) and may also utilize campus bulletin boards, its social media Web page, as well as on the automated "305-629-2929" emergency hot line.
+The manner of alerting the campus community may include one or more of the following methods: e-mail, voice mail, and text messages.
+In addition, the CSC or other campus officials will post relevant warnings, updates and advisories on the appropriate school Website (www.sanignaciouniversity.edu) and may also utilize its social media Web page, as well as on the automated "305-629-2929" university hot line.
 Campus officials may decide to issue an alert about a crime occurring off-campus but in a location frequented by students, even though such a crime would not be included in the annual report.